 If your child bites their lip or tongue, clean it gently using water and then apply a cold compress.
 Depending on the severity of this pediatric dental emergency, go to the emergency room or dentist’s office as soon as possible.

 Similar to adults, children can also suffer from tooth sensitivity.
 However, the causes are not the same.
 Toddlers experience sensitivity in their baby teeth, and older ones may experience this because of a cavity or a recent injury.
-As much as possible, this pediatric dental emergency needs to be evaluated by a professional.
+As much as possible, this type of pediatric dental emergency needs to be evaluated by a professional.

 When your child is experiencing an extreme toothache, rinse their mouth using warm water.
 Use dental floss to see if there’s any food caught between the teeth.
 Never put aspirin on the child’s gums or tooth since it can burn their gum tissue.
 Also, ask your child if they are feeling pressure and ear pain along with their toothache.